-American lobsters (Homarus americanus) are managed under a dual state and federal regulatory combination of authorities, whereby the Atlantic States Marine Fisheries Commission (ASMFC) manages the lobster fishery in state waters (0-3 nautical miles from shore) and NMFS manages the lobster fishery in federal waters, from 3-200 miles from shore, or the EEZ, both under the authority of the Atlantic Coastal Fisheries Cooperative Management Act.
-The predominant area of harvest in the United States is the Gulf of Maine, in depths up to 40 meters (ASMFC 1999).
+The American lobster (Homarus americanus) fishery is cooperatively managed by the states and the Federal government under the framework of the Atlantic States Marine Fisheries Commission (ASMFC).
+The ASMFC is a deliberative body comprised of representatives from the states and the Federal government charged with developing cooperative fishery management measures for several coastal fish species, including American lobster.
+Within this framework, the ASMFC has established the Interstate Fishery Management Plan for American Lobster (Lobster Plan) intended to promote the sustainability of the lobster resource and fishery.
+Under the Lobster Plan, the states and the Federal government are obliged to carry out the management measures adopted into the plan under the authority of the Atlantic Coastal Fisheries Cooperative Management Act, with the states managing the lobster fishery in their respective state waters (0-3 nautical miles from shore) and NMFS managing the lobster fishery in Federal waters(from 3-200 miles from shore), The predominant area of harvest in the United States is the Gulf of Maine, in depths up to 40 meters (ASMFC 1999).
 Since the 1960s, a secondary offshore fishing area has developed; this area is located from Cape Hatteras, NC to Corsair Canyon (off MA) in depths up to 600 meters.
 Although lobster traps are set at various depths, it is unlikely that the level of effort is consistent at all depths throughout the range of the fishery, partly because approximately 80% of the American lobster trap fishery occurs in state waters.
 The landings and revenue figures described in this document refer to state and federal fisheries combined.

 Multiple gear types are used in the lobster fishery including trap/pot, otter trawl, gillnet, dredge and hand harvested by SCUBA divers (50 FR 600.725(v)).
 Between 1981 and 2007, trap/pot gear accounted for an average of 98% of total landings.
 All other gear types (otter trawl, gillnet, dredge, SCUBA) combined accounted for the remaining 2% and will not be discussed in this Opinion due to their negligible activity in the fishery (ASMFC 2009).
-The lobster trap/pot fishery is the most active fixed-gear fishery in the Northeast Region.
+The lobster trap/pot fishery is the most active fixed-gear fishery in the Greater Atlantic Region.
 Lobsters harvested recreationally only represent a small percentage of the total landings.
-The recreational trap fishery only occurs in state waters, therefore these components of the fishery are not subject to federal regulations and are outside the scope of this consultation.
+The recreational trap fishery only occurs in state waters; therefore, these components of the fishery are not subject to federal regulations and are outside the scope of this consultation.
+Commercial lobster fishing in state waters is, however, encompassed within the scope of this consultation.

 Federally authorized commercial lobster fishing occurs year-round, although the fishery peaks in summer and early fall months.
 Landings typically follow a seasonal pattern that is tied into the biological cycle of the American lobster, much of which is temperature-dependent.
-Seasonal distribution has remained largely unchanged over the past 35 years even as landed quantities have increased.
 January through April typically represent less than 4% of the total annual landings.
 Landings begin to pick up in May and the majority of lobsters are landed between July and October, typically peaking in August.
 Compared to the Gulf of Maine, landings tend to increase earlier in the year south of Cape Cod due to warming ocean temperatures.